WHY we need you in Peru

 Volunteer in Peru

-Cusco, Peru – easily one of the top 5 ancient civilization centers in the world, is also home to immense scenic beauty, bio-diversity and incredible culture.
+Cusco, Peru – easily one of the top 5 ancient civilisation centres of the world, is also home to immense scenic beauty, bio-diversity and incredible culture.
 Bordering the Pacific Coast, Andes & Amazon, Peru is an ancient land with one of the richest collections of historic artifacts known to man.
 History is very evident and still pulsing with street side pageants booming brass bands, colors and smells of spices.

 As a rich country in natural resources, there are many dimensions to Peru, and unfortunately the social development has not kept pace in all regions.
 Education, illiteracy and basic social justice among poorer communities continue to divide the rich and poor.